The Joy of Family

 What’s going on?
 We found out.

 We had a great time in Pagosa Springs.
-Breakfast was on our own; Rebecca, a certified Health Coach for Dr. Sears Wellness Institute, gave us ground-breaking ideas of how to enjoy our retirement years – beginning with proper eating-habits.
-(We began our new eating plan after the ice cream & cake.)
-And nightly dinner was in Charles and Cathy’s condo.
+Breakfast was on our own; Rebecca, a certified Health Coach for Dr. Sears Wellness Institute, gave us ground-breaking ideas of how to enjoy our retirement years – beginning with proper eating-habits (we began our new eating plan after the ice cream & cake); and nightly dinner was in Charles and Cathy’s condo.
 What a time we had!

 The smallest trout we caught was 14 inches, and the largest was 19.
 The trout are easy to clean, wonderful to eat, and Carol makes trout-fish sandwiches with the leftovers.
 I like that better than tuna-fish sandwiches.

-My name for Serena is Bunny and she calls me the Old Goat.
+My name for Serena is Bunny, and she calls me the Old Goat.
 Bunny and I hopped around and had a good time.
 In fact, we had such a good time that Grandma (Carol) had to settle us down several times.

-The day after we returned Bunny to her parents, our house felt almost empty.
+The day after we returned Bunny to her parents, the house felt almost empty.
 In fact, after breakfast, I turned to see if Bunny had picked up her plate – but no Bunny.
 Carol said, “I miss her, too.”

 How’s Your Drag Set?